matthewsillence/ptduw/session_02.md

 [Word for Windows and MacOS](https://support.microsoft.com/en-us/office/add-format-or-delete-captions-in-word-82fa82a4-f0f3-438f-a422-34bb5cef9c81)

-You can also apply captions to other objects
+You can also apply captions to other objects, such as a table.
+By selecting the table that we have inserted into the example thesis document and right-clicking, you will see the 'Insert Caption' option.
+To list this as a table rather than as an illustration, click on 'Label' and select 'Table'.

 ### Track changes.
+In Session 1, we considered the matter of versioning of files.